theMK2k/Media-Hoarder/docs/02-IMDB-ID-Detection.md

   - if possible exclude entries from the result that don't match the years extracted from the file- or directory name (see 3.)
   - if possible match the result's entries runtime to the actual runtime of the movie, sort the result accordingly
   - take the best match (by year and/or runtime) or just take the first element in the result

+## IMDB ID Detection for Series and Episodes

+### Series

+For **series**, **Media Hoarder** will try to detect the IMDB ID for the series itself.

+If the series' directory name contains the IMDB ID, it will be used directly.

+Otherwise, **Media Hoarder** will try to find the correct IMDB data by searching for the series' name and year.

+### Episodes

+For **episodes**, if the file- or directoryname contains the IMDB ID, it will be directly used.
+This also means, you can provide any IMDB imaginable (even those of stand-alone movies) and **Media Hoarder** will use it.

+Otherwise, it is crucial that the series is correctly linked to the IMDB ID.
+With that, each episode will be matched to its IMDB entry using the **season and episode numbers**.